Watch: These Contour Tips Will Give You Defined Cheekbones ASAP

 - Line up one of the cotton swabs with the center of your ear, and angle it down so that the line would connect to the outer corner of your lips.
 That’s your contour line.

 - Dip the other cotton swab into the matte foundation.
-Dot it along the line, stopping where the cotton swab ends.
+Dot it along the bottom of the line of the Q-tip, stopping where the cotton swab ends.
 A dotted line blends out more seamlessly than a thick, solid stripe.